-The wider benefits of open space and landscaping features regardless of size should, however, be recognised as a key design principle for any new development.
-These features and elements can help to contribute to the perception of open space provision in an area, at the same time as also ensuring an aesthetically pleasing landscape providing wider social, environmental and health benefits.
+The wider benefits of open space should be recognised as a key design principle for any new development as providing wider social, environmental and health benefits.

-Sport England's Active Design initiative also looks at the opportunities to encourage sport and physical activity through the built environment in order to support healthier and more active lifestyles.
+Sport England's Active Design\ initiative also looks at the opportunities to encourage sport and physical activity through the built environment in order to support healthier and more active lifestyles.